-It’s like your past experiences dug post-holes and you rebuild your fences each day in exactly the same way.
-And over and over it guides you to the same sorts of outcomes.
+It’s like our past experiences dug post-holes and we rebuild your fences each day in exactly the same way.
+And over and over it guides us to the same sorts of outcomes.
 What a surprise.

-Can you see?
+Can we see?
 Some people talk about having a better life.
 Some people start acting on those thoughts.
-The only real success in life is realizing that you are whoever you think you are, and you will do whatever you believe is appropriate for that person.
+The only real success in life is realizing that we are whoever you think you are, and we will do whatever we believe is appropriate for that person.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.